ccr1752/encapsulin_bioinformatics/README.md

 # encapsulin_bioinformatics

-Analysis of Family 3 Encapsulins - putative saccharide biosynthetic gene cluster (BGC) cargo
+A follow-up project on analysing family 3 encapsulins that were discovered to house putative saccharide biosynthetic gene clusters (BGCs).